opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/jcdecaux.rst

 JCDecaux connector
 ==================

+.. admonition:: Important
+   :class: important

+   This connector is not available by default.
+Please contact OpenDataSoft support team if you want this connector to be activated in your domain.

 The JCDecaux Bicycles Stations Data connector is used to retrieve the state of JCDecaux bike stations.
 It creates a dataset with records for one or more contracts, containing the name of the station, the capabilities, the number of available bikes, and the number of available slots.

 Creation